OpenFreeEnergy/openfe/docs/guide/setup/creating_atom_mappings_and_scores.rst

 These 2D mappings can be saved to file using the :func:`LigandAtomMapping.draw_to_file()` method.

-With the ``py3dmol`` package installed, we can inspect the spatial overlap of the mapping in 3D.
+With the ``py3dmol`` package, we can inspect the spatial overlap of the mapping in 3D.
 In a notebook, this produces an interactive rotatable view of the mapping.
 The left and rightmost views show the "A" and "B" molecules with coloured spheres on each showing the correspondence between atoms.